Interracial marriages to get added protection under new law

 That fraught moment occurred even though any legal uncertainty about the validity of interracial marriage had ended a decade earlier — in 1967, when the U.S. Supreme Court struck down state laws banning marriages between people of different races.

 In the more than half-century since, interracial marriage has become more common and far more accepted.
-So Fleisher was surprised that Congress felt the need to include an additional protection in the Respect for Marriage Act, which goes to the House for a final vote expected this week.
-It would ensure that not only same-sex marriages, but also interracial marriages, are enshrined in federal law.
+So Fleisher was surprised that Congress felt the need to include an additional protection in the Respect for Marriage Act, which was given final approval in a House vote Thursday.
+It ensures that not only same-sex marriages, but also interracial marriages, are enshrined in federal law.

 The 74-year-old Fleisher, a retired teacher and children's book author, attended segregated public schools in the 1950s in the then-Jim Crow South, and later saw what he called "token desegregation" in high school, when four Black students were in his senior class of about 400 students.